The mixing conjecture under GRH: The spectral expansion

-\subsection{Choice of basis for $L^2_{\rm disc}(Y_{K_0(N)},\mu)$}
+\subsection{Choice of basis for $L^2(Y_{K_0(N)},\mu)$}

 Having described the spectral decomposition of $L^2([\bG(\A)],m_\bG)$, we now take $K_0(N)$-invariants to obtain the corresponding spectral decomposition of $L^2(Y_{K_0(N)},\mu)$, where $\mu$ is the Borel probability measure on $Y_{K_0(N)}=[\bG(\A)]_{K_0(N)}$ discussed in \S\ref{sec:Shimura}.
-More precisely, our goal is to prescribe bases of the discrete spectrum of $L^2(Y_{K_0(N)},\mu)$, to be used in the spectral expansion of Proposition \ref{lemma-spectral-decomp} below.
-An orthonormal basis for the continuous spectrum (when $B=\Mat(\Q)$) will be given in \S\ref{sec:sch-basis-continuous}.
+In preparation for the spectral expansion of Proposition \ref{lemma-spectral-decomp}, we shall prescribe bases of the discrete and, when $B=\Mat(\Q)$, continuous spectrum of $L^2(Y_{K_0(N)},\mu)$.

 We begin with the residual spectrum.
 The characters appearing in $L^2_{\rm res}([\bG(\A)],m_\bG)^{K_0(N)}$ are those whose kernels contain the image of $K_0(N)$ under ${\rm Nr}_B$.\footnote{At full level $U=K$ the residual subspace is reduced to the trivial character.
 This accounts for the simpler form of the limiting measure in Theorem \ref{main-thm} relative to the results in \cite{Kh}, which are formulated on the homogeneous space $[(\bG\times\bG)(\A)]$.} Then $\eta\circ {\rm Nr}_B$, as $\eta$ varies over characters of ${\rm Nr}_B(\bG(\A))$ with ${\rm Nr}_B(K_0(N))\subset\ker\eta$, forms an orthonormal basis of $L^2_{\rm res}(Y_{K_0(N)},\mu)=L^2_{\rm res}([\bG(\A)],m_\bG)^{K_0(N)}$ adapted to the decomposition \eqref{eq:residual-decomp}.
 We note that the functions $\eta\circ {\rm Nr}_B$ are indeed $L^2$-normalized since $\mu$ is a probability measure on $Y_{K_0(N)}$.